pystardust/ytfzf/README.md

 * *dwm with swallow patch: Images don't render with ueberzug when looped (ie, option `-l`)*
 * *if thumbnails are not working `.Xauthority` might be causing it.
 Try deleting it and relogging into your computer.*
+* When fzf is not set to 100% height, thumbnails may appear in the wrong position

 # Contributing